mstable/MIPs/MIPS/mip-15.md

 ### QuestManager

 This contract is the center point for quest management and their completion status.

-Due to the option of different tokens staked, this
+The `questMaster` will be set initially to the ProtocolDAO multisig address: `0xF6FF1F7FCEB2cE6d26687EaaB5988b445d0b94a2`.

 **Modifiers:**